Type 2 Diabetes: How Is It Treated?

 This plan will help you and your parents know what to do to help you stay healthy, active, growing, and feeling good.
 You, your parents, and members of your diabetes health care team will work together to make a treatment plan that's right for you.
 Doing what your plan tells you to do will help keep you healthy now — and help you avoid health problems later.

 The plan's main goal is to keep blood sugar levels (also called blood glucose levels) from getting too high or too low.
 The body gets glucose (say: GLOO-kose), a sugar, from the food we eat.
 Glucose is carried through the bloodstream to all the cells in the body.
-Like the battery in a cell phone, glucose provides energy for the body's cells so they can work.
+Glucose provides energy for the body's cells so they can work.
 Insulin (say: IN-suh-lin) is a hormone that helps the glucose get into the cells.

 In kids who have type 2 diabetes, insulin doesn't do its job as well, so glucose is less able to enter the cells.
 It just hangs around and builds up in the blood, causing the blood glucose level to rise.
 And when blood sugar levels go too high, a person can feel sick and may have health problems.